 - Analyzing and Harmonizing/Realizing a Chromatic Figured Bass in 2-parts (bass & soprano)

 - Identifying/Organizing the Components of Medium and Large Formal Structures (i.e. Binary, Ternary, Rondo, Sonata, etc.)

-The ear training placement exam is an optional 54-min in-person exam held on Audition days.
+The Ear Training Placement exam is an optional 45-min in-person exam held via Zoom.

 The School of Music’s Fundamentals of Ear Training & Musicianship I (MUS 221) covers simple rhythm dictation; interval recognition, and simple melodic dictation.
 If you have either taken classes at another institution or would like to be exempt from MUS 221 sign up for the Ear Training Placement Exam.

-Please note that incoming students who do not test out of MUS 130 (Music Fundamentals) will be required to enroll in and pass MUS 130 before enrolling in MUS 221-23.
+Please note that incoming students who place into MUS 130 (Music Theory Fundamentals) will be required to enroll in and pass MUS 130 before enrolling in MUS 221-23.

 If you have any questions about the Ear Training Exam please contact David Xiques (firstname.lastname@example.org).